cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-venv.png)

-In general, you'll only need to create the environment once, but "activate"/**enter it every time you open a new terminal**.
+In general, you'll only need to create the environment once, but you might need to "activate" it every time you open a new terminal.
 If you're not sure, look for that `(app-env)` text before the rest of the command prompt.
 If you don't see it, run that `activate` command above.

 ## Looking around

-Open `function_app.py`
+Our Python code is ultimately going to be stored in `function_app.py`.
+Double-click it in the file bar on the left to open it.

 Right now, it does nothing: